awsdocs/amazon-ecs-developer-guide/doc_source/ecs_managed_policies.md

 ## AmazonEC2ContainerServiceAutoscaleRole<a name="AmazonEC2ContainerServiceAutoscaleRole"></a>

 This managed policy allows Application Auto Scaling to scale your Amazon ECS service's desired count up and down in response to CloudWatch alarms on your behalf\.
-For more information, see [Amazon ECS Service Auto Scaling IAM Role](autoscale_IAM_role.md)\.
+For more information, see [Service Auto Scaling IAM Role](ecs-legacy-iam-roles.md#autoscale_IAM_role)\.

 ```
 {